parada1104/docker-rails/README.md

 #in to the 'docker-rails' context
 commands:
-$ docker-compose run --no-deps rails new . --force --database=postgresql
+$ docker-compose run --no-deps web rails new . --force --database=postgresql

 after rails new finish its time to build app
 $ docker-compose build web